 ***** Note that Joshua = Yoshua or Yahushua because there is no "J" sound in Hebrew.
-The letter "J" is only about 500 years old and isn't even found in the original 1611 King James version. (proof)
+The "J" with its "J" sound didn't come into the English language until about 500 years ago.
+In fact, the "J" isn't even found in the original 1611 King James version. (proof)

 The purpose of this study is to demonstrate that the Messiah's name never was "Jesus" and that the name "Jesus" is actually an invention of man.